• Skip to primary navigation

 Dry ingredients listed in cups should be measured with dry measuring cups.

-If a recipe calls for flour, sugar, chocolate chips, etc., in ounce measurement, you should use a kitchen scale.
+If a recipe calls for flour, sugar, chocolate chips, etc., in ounces, use a kitchen scale.

 For a quick reminder, measuring cups, teaspoons, and tablespoons are all units of measurement.